rpf13/the-collection/README.md

 ### Content

+I have used the following code resources and used / modified them in my project.

 | Source | Location | Notes |
 | --- | --- | --- |
 | [Codepen](https://codepen.io/alvarotrigo/pen/dyzgOER) | Background | This codepen has been the source for the gradient, floating background |